A tropical version of Hilbert polynomial (in dimension one): Construction of a graph of tropical recurrent sequences

-\begin{remark} i) If a polyhedron $P_v$ is empty we ignore a vertex $v$. ii) If for bounded coordinates $y_r,\, y_t, 1\le r,t\le n$ holds $y_r-y_t=m$ (see (\ref{31})), we say that $r,\, t$ belong to the same (equivalence) {\it class}. iii) Informally, the difference (repectively, the ceiling function of the difference) of each pair of bounded coordinates is given in (\ref{31}) (respectively, in (\ref{32})), while for unbounded coordinates just lower bounds (\ref{34}) via the minimal coordinate, which is always a bounded one, are given. \end{remark}
+\begin{remark} i) The graph $G$ consists of just the vertices $v$ for which the polyhedron $P_v$ is nonempty. ii) We define an equivalence relation on $B$ setting $r,l \in B$ to belong to the same equivalence class iff $e(r,l)=0$ (i.e. the difference $y_r-y_l$ is an integer).
+When it is not an equivalence relation, the polyhedron $P$ is empty. iii) Informally, the difference (repectively, the ceiling function of the difference) of each pair of bounded coordinates is given in (\ref{31}) (respectively, in (\ref{32})), while for unbounded coordinates just lower bounds (\ref{34}) via the minimal coordinate, which is always a bounded one, are given. \end{remark}